-Moving Seniors, Downsizing and Sorting through a Lifetime of Possessions.
+Moving Orillia Seniors, Downsizing and Sorting a Lifetime of Possessions.

-Moving seniors especially a loved one to a smaller home, nursing home or retirement residence can be daunting.
+Moving Orillia Seniors, especially a loved one to a smaller home, nursing home or retirement residence can be daunting.

 When helping your parents or any loved one move to a retirement home or in with you, take extra care and try to consider the following tips when assisting with their move.

 1. Be kind.
 This may seem like a given when moving Orillia seniors.
 However, when helping to sort and pack their things, keep in mind that their eyesight and an inability to do everything they used to do can result in poor housekeeping habits.
 Instead of commenting, offer to clean as you pack and try not to criticize.